capprogram/2017bootcamp-general/python-setup-linux.md

 # Setup python on department linux machines

 We will use a custom Anaconda installation of python as opposed to whatever python is already installed on the linux system.
 This will allow us to add packages and keep a consistent python experience across machines/operating systems.
+Before we get started, you must modify your ~/.mycshrc file after logging into any UNC linux machine (the ~/ indicates this is in your home directory, and the filename begins with a "."):

+    setenv QT_XKB_CONFIG_ROOT /usr/share/X11/xkb

-To get started, open a terminal on a UNC linux machine and type
+This environment variable will now be read anytime you log in or open a new terminal window.
+Next open a new terminal and type

     unc_anaconda